qz267/graphite-observer/README.md

 A realtime monitor dashboard for [Graphite](https://github.com/graphite-project/graphite-web)

-The code is simple and hackable
+The code is simple and hackable, no more than 1000 lines

 Thanks to : [graph-explorer](https://github.com/vimeo/graph-explorer), [maptail](https://github.com/stagas/maptail), [JSTweener](http://coderepos.org/share/wiki/JSTweener), I have merged styles of these three into graphite-observer